NomicFoundation/slang/documentation/public/user-guide/npm-package/using-the-parser.md

 ```

 We begin by creating a `Language` object with a specified version.
 This is an entry point for our parser API.
-Then we can use it to parse the source file, specifying the top-level rule to parse:
+Then we can use it to parse the source file, specifying the top-level non-terminal to parse:

 ```{ .ts }
 --8<-- "crates/solidity/outputs/npm/tests/src/doc-examples/using-the-parser.ts:imports"